Twarner491/TeddyWarner.org/docs/Projects/Octoprint.md

   </center>

- - Heater Timeout - Automatically shut off heaters if no print has been started
+ - Heater Timeout[^7] - Automatically shut off heaters if no print has been started
- - Navbar Temp - Display temperatures on the navbar
+ - Navbar Temp[^8] - Display temperatures on the navbar

  <center>